learn-co-curriculum/instant-datascience/README.md

 word_counts =  {'Ann': 2, 'Barbara': 3, 'Ba': 8}
 ```

-A dictionary is a collection of key value pairs, and we use them to store associated data.
-Here, each word is associated with it's count.
+A dictionary is a collection of key-value pairs, and we use them to store associated data.
+Here, each word is associated with its count.
 And we can use the key to access the associated value.

 ```python